sawyerwatts/Checklists/app/webAPI.md

 - Ensure a healthcheck endpoint exists (and has proper access management, if accessible at all)
-- Ensure an OpenAPI spec is accessible (if not a Swagger webpage), at least in lower environments
+- Ensure an OpenAPI spec is accessible (if not a Swagger/Scalar/etc webpage), at least in lower environments
     - An example `http` file isn't a terrible idea too

 ### Middleware